Our Dedication to Research Integrity

 If you have reason to believe that research misconduct has occurred, BIDMC recommends that you have a discussion with the institution’s Research Integrity Officer (RIO) to discuss your concerns.
 The RIO is responsible for assessing research misconduct claims, determining when the research claim needs to move into an Inquiry for fact-finding purposes, and ensuring that the institution’s policy and procedures are followed properly (RS-06 Responding to Allegations of Research Misconduct).

-Randy Mason, VP for Research Operations, serves as the institution’s Research Integrity Officer.
-You may contact him at firstname.lastname@example.org
+Andi Hernandez, Vice President of Research Operations, serves as the institution’s Research Integrity Officer.
+You may contact her by email.

 If you prefer to report a research compliance concern anonymously, you may do so confidentially and anonymously at: